mfractor/mfractor.github.io/docs/feature-matrix.md

 !!! quote "An overview of all features provided by MFractor"

-**Last Updated: Wednesday 29th of July 2020**
+**Last Updated: Thursday 30th of July 2020**

 This feature matrix presents all the features provided by MFractor.

 All features are available in MFractor for Visual Studio for Mac.
 The third column shows the features available to the Windows version.

-MFractor currently provides 245 features.
+MFractor currently provides 247 features.
 We have currently documented 56% of the product features.

 ## Asset Management